 At Better Golf Shot, we make sure that the replacement shaft fits into your set perfectly in terms of shaft weight, step length, swing-weight, and the correct manufacturer shaft with matching step pattern.
 If it is not done right – it will not hit correctly.

 We automatically Pure Shafts shafts both graphite and steel before we replace it!

 No golfer wants to hear the sound of a club shaft snapping.
 Club shafts made from graphite or steel can all be over stressed and break at times.
 Graphite shafts often fracture a single miss hit where the ground does the damage.
 Steel shafts can snap from long-term use and bending during repeated ground hits.
 If you spend a lot of time at the driving range and hit off the mats with concrete underlayment – this does stress the shaft over time.
 Broken shafts frequently occur at the joint of the club head.
-The repair process involves boring out the remaining piece from the club head, The club head hosel must be cleaned and prepped before a new shaft can be placed in to it.
+The repair process involves boring out the remaining piece from the club head.

 It is always best to save both pieces of a broken shaft for the club technician to repair!